yunielrc/vedv/README.md

 ### Our Application

-This a modified version of the sample app from <https://www.docker.com/101-tutorial/>.
-Thanks to Docker for the sample app.
+This is a modified version of the sample app from <https://www.docker.com/101-tutorial/>.
+Thanks to Docker.

 We will be working with a simple todo list manager that is running in Node.js.